This blog may contain affiliate links. Read our disclosure policy for more info.

 The Chasm is a powerful waterfall and river that’s eroded the rocks around it over time to create interesting shapes.
-To see if for yourself, simply walk the short 400 meter-long walking track to various viewpoints.
+To see it for yourself, simply walk the short 400 meter-long (0.25 miles) walking track to various viewpoints.
 There are information boards along the walk that explain more about this point of interest.
 In total, this loop track takes about 20 minutes.

 Well worth a visit if you ask me!